 Introduction

+In January and February 2016, the Secretaries-General of the GSC and the EP expressed, by exchanging letters, their support for more inter-institutional cooperation in the field of the management of Trilogue Tables, an essential tool that is used during Trilogue negotiations to reach a deal between the co-legislators.

-,exchanging forIn March 2016, at a meeting of Business Representatives of the European Parliament and the Council, it was decided that both institutions will run an internal feasibility analysis on an automated exchange of content of Trilogue Tables.
+In March 2016, at a meeting of Business Representatives of the European Parliament and the Council, it was decided that both institutions will run an internal feasibility analysis on an automated exchange of content of Trilogue Tables.
 The decision to enter into analysis followed a prior internal study at the Parliament of a possible Trilogue Table editor design.

 The document that follows describes the preparation, the study process as well as the main outcomes, followed by an executive summary.